aws-quickstart/cdk-eks-blueprints/docs/addons/nginx.md

         ];
 ```

-Assuming the subdomain in the above example is `dev.my-domain.com` and wilcard is enabled for the external DNS add-on customers can now create ingress objects for host-based routing.
-Let's define an ingress object for `team-riker` that is currently deploying guestbook application with no ingress:
+Assuming that the subdomain in the previous example is `dev.my-domain.com` and wilcards are enabled for External DNS, you can create inbound objects for host-based routing.
+The following code defines an inbound object for `team-riker` that deploys a guestbook application with no inbound traffic:

 ```yaml
 apiVersion: extensions/v1beta1